PoisotLab/ms_svd_networks/manuscript.md

 importance of each rank to reconstruct the original matrix; this approach therefore serves as a measure of "internal complexity".

-In this manuscript, we present and evaluate the use of both rank and SVD entropy as more intuitive 'physical' measures of the complexity of ecological networks.
+In this manuscript, we present and evaluate the use of both the rank and SVD entropy of ecological networks as more intuitive and 'physical' measures of their complexity than when compared traditional measures of complexity used for networks.
 This is done by using a collection of 220 bipartite networks from various types of interaction, sizes, connectances, and environments.
 We show that while the rank of the adjacency matrix holds little information, SVD entropy functions as an appropriate quantification of the